 The Greek Salad still reigns in the world of globally-acclaimed salads , proudly next to the other champions of that creative vegetable-mixing art , such as the Ceasar’s , the Nicoise , the Caprese , the Waldorf, the Tabbouleh, the Cobb and that seasonal or mixed salad (whatever this last term means and which is still to be determined).

-Besides the classic protagonists, a few other ingredients can also be added to the greek salad , like salty capers (collected mainly on the greek islands at the beginning of the summer when the plant produces its tiny flower buds and lightly pickled) as well as small chunks of paximadi (a hard rusk made of barley , rye or wheat that softens with the tomato juice in the salad) and even the tiny leaves of raw purslane or pickled stems of samphire.
+Besides the classic protagonists, a few other ingredients can also be added to the greek salad , like salty capers (collected mainly on the greek islands at the beginning of the summer when the plant produces its tiny flower buds and lightly pickled) as well as small chunks of paximadi (a hard rusk made of barley , rye or wheat that softens with the tomato juice in the salad) and even the tiny leaves of raw purslane or pickled stems of sea samphire.

 But never shredded lettuce although this last version seems to be quite popular outside Greece, a useless fluffy mattress on which the rest of the vegetables will lay upon.
 In my opinion, lettuce and feta don’t match very nicely together : first of all , they do not belong to the same season, tomatoes are clearly a summer vegetable while crisp lettuce a winter salad delight.
 Plus, the lettuce cannot quickly exude the same flavorful juices when salted like the tomatoes do so to produce the thin liquid which is a an insurance that the salad has been properly seasoned and that the vegetables are freshly cut just minutes after the order was passed on to the kitchen.
 A greek salad that is prepared and left in the refrigerator is a sad story with tomatoes wilting unappealingly and the cucumber tasting frozen to the tooth, to say the least.
+Cold Kalamata olives?
+God forbid!

 Like all food, the greek salad elevates to a star dish when ingredients are ripened naturally and come from an organic farm, when the tomatoes grow to perfection under the hot greek summer sun to a point just before being soft (and thus more suitable for sauce and casseroles rather than a crisp salad), when the cucumbers are small and dense with flavor and not just water and the green bell peppers freshly cut off their stems.
 An extra virgin olive oil will elevate the greek salad and a good oregano will add to it its characteristic aroma.
+Kalamata black olives are the ones most often used in the greek salad (beware of the pit!) but do not be surprised if there are some green ones too or a pickled small pale green pepper, there is a tendency to deviate from the classic version in many tavernas without absolutely any need from my side -greek salad is simple and thus perfect in its original recipe.

 Mixed only after it has been placed on the table and not in the kitchen, the greek salad with all its ingredients brings a smile to the guests faces , adorns and brightens the summer table like few other legendary salads do.